hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Connection Establishment Versioning

 In the existing Connections and DID Exchange `invitation` handling, the _inviter_ dictates what connection establishment protocol all _invitee_'s will use.
 A more sustainable approach is for the _inviter_ to offer the _invitee_ a list of support protocols and allow the _invitee_ to use one that it supports.
-This pattern enables the community deprecation of protocol versions.

 ### Handling of all Out of Band Messages